-SCSA Taipan X Review: Australian Pump-Action .223 Rifle Tested
+SCSA Taipan X Review: Pump-Action .223 in Australia

 The SCSA Taipan X is one of the more important Australian-made rifles because it gives shooters a modern, fast-handling .223 option without simply copying a traditional bolt gun.
 It uses a pump-action / straight-pull style layout with a spring-assisted feel that makes follow-up shots quick and strangely addictive.